Ice-st0rm/Interest_calculator/README.md

 - `monthly_save`: Amount saved each month (set to 0 if using yearly savings)
 - `yearly_save`: Amount saved each year (set to 0 if using monthly savings)
 - `rate_of_return`: Expected annual investment return percentage
-- `target_wealth`: Desired wealth amount to achieve
+- `target_wealth`: Desired wealth amount to achieve.

 **Returns:**
 - Number of years required to reach the target